Guide to: Personal Vehicle Leasing

 Our guide to personal leasing and choosing the right vehicle for youGuide to Personal leasing

-Just like when you buy a car, you’ll need to arrange your own insurance for the car – unless you take advantage of our Complete Care package, which allows you to lease a car with insurance.
-You should also think about taking out GAP insurance to make sure you’re fully covered throughout the lease.
+Just like when you buy a car, you’ll need to arrange your own insurance for a car lease – unless you take advantage of our Complete Care package, which allows you to lease a car with insurance.
+You should also think about taking out GAP insurance to make sure you’re fully covered.

-Once your lease contract is up, you return the car to the leasing company and you’re free to lease a new car.
+Once your lease contract is up, you return the car.
 It's just like giving the keys back to your landlord when you move.

 According to the Finance and Leasing Association, four out of five people who lease with PCP don’t buy the car at the end of their contract.
 If you don’t want to buy the car at the end of your contract, it’s likely that PCH will work out cheaper.

-At Nationwide Vehicle Contracts, we specialise in Personal Contract Hire (PCH) leasing.
-That means you can hand your car back at the end of your contract with no further obligations, assuming you’ve the terms you agreed for your lease, such as your annual mileage limit
+At Nationwide Vehicle Contracts, we specialise in Personal Contract Hire (PCH) car leasing.
+That means you can hand your car back at the end of your contract with no further obligations, assuming you’ve stuck to the terms you agreed for your lease, such as your annual mileage limit.

 Business customers can also take advantage of exclusive business rates.